sbalnojan/cd4ml-example/README.md

 ## An Example CD4ML Setup with Gitlab on AWS
+[Still work in progress.
+The stuff below does work, but is not finalized in a gitlab Pipeline that's easy to use, nor is the blog post written.]

 - We use gitlab as CI
 - DVC on tob of the gitlab as vc with AWS S3 as storage.